CBEP-SoCB-Details/FOCB_WQ/Derived_Data/surface_data_review.md

 -   Chlorophyll A might be helped by a log transform.

--   None of the other parameters appear likely to be much helped by response transformations, at least not without getting fairly ad hoc.
+-   None of the other parameters appear likely to be much helped by response transformations, at least not without getting fairly *ad hoc*.
 While a Box Cox transformation with Lambda == 1.25 may make statistical sense, for dissolved oxygen, it does not relate to any obvious physical interpretation.
 The value here is largely to remind us that for heavy-tailed distributions, power transformations can be